Use GitHub Copilot to Supercharge Your Coding in VS Code

 Result: Copilot understands your architecture and suggests better code!

-## Code Style
+# TypeScript Code Style

 - Use camelCase for variables and functions

-- Add TypeScript types for all parameters
+- Add explicit types for all parameters

 - Include JSDoc comments for public functions